Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index: Introduction

 Modern language models (LMs) are trained mainly on text datasets downsampled from massive, petabyte-level text corpora like Common Crawl \citep{commoncrawl}.
 As these LMs are deployed more broadly, it becomes more pressing to understand the training data and its effects on model behavior \citep{Liu2025OLMoTraceTL,Han2022ORCAIP}.
 As a starting point, we want to make these text corpora \emph{searchable}; in particular, searching for \emph{exact} matches of \emph{long} sequences has gained increasing interest \citep{elazar2024whatsbigdata,Merrill2024EvaluatingNN,Lu2024AIAH}.
 The size of these corpora makes this problem extremely challenging, creating demand for more efficient indexing techniques.

-Prior systems for exact-match search build indexes several times as large as the text corpora. \citet{Merrill2024EvaluatingNN} indexes 1.3TB of text with suffix automaton (storage multiplier 29$\times$); \citet{Liu2024InfiniGram} indexes 12TB of text with suffix array (storage multiplier 6$\times$); \citet{elazar2024whatsbigdata} indexes 35TB of text with the proprietary ElasticSearch engine (storage multiplier about $2\times$).
+Prior systems for exact-match search build indexes several times as large as the text corpora. \citet{Merrill2024EvaluatingNN} index 1.3TB of text with a suffix automaton (storage multiplier 29$\times$); \citet{Liu2024InfiniGram} index 12TB of text with a suffix array (storage multiplier 6$\times$); \citet{elazar2024whatsbigdata} index 35TB of text with the proprietary ElasticSearch engine (storage multiplier about $2\times$).
 The size of these indexes renders it impractical to apply them to petabyte-level corpora.

-To address this challenge, we index text corpora with \textbf{FM-index} \citep{892127}, a compact data structure frequently used in bioinformatics \citep{10.1093/bioinformatics/btq217, 10.1093/bioinformatics/btu541, wang-genomic}, but not yet used for natural language data at scale.
+To address this challenge, we index text corpora with \textbf{FM-index} \citep{892127}, a compact data structure frequently used in bioinformatics \citep{guo2025effloc, Depuydt_Renders_Abeel_Fostier_2023, wang-genomic, 10.1093/bioinformatics/btu541}, but not yet used for natural language data at scale.
+Prior work only applies this data structure to 13.4 GB dataset \citep{bevilacqua2022autoregressivesearchenginesgenerating}.
 We explain FM-index in detail in \S\ref{sec:background}.
-Compared to the canonical suffix array, FM-index only stores a subsampled version of the suffix array and a compressed version of the text corpus; the full version can be partially recovered at query time as needed.
-In other words, FM-index trades runtime compute for storage efficiency.
 For natural text, the size of FM-index can be made as small as 0.26$\times$ of the corpus; practically, to ensure low query latency, we build FM-index with a storage multiplier of \textbf{0.44$\times$}, or 7\% compared to the canonical suffix array.